 Beets are not only delicious and super-nutritious, they are beautifully colored and a feast for the eyes.
-From the deep purple to the golden yellow variety, they are sweet and earthy, and brighten any salad or other recipe you want to use them in.
+From the deep purple to the golden yellow variety, they are sweet and earthy.
+Roasted beets can brighten any salad or other recipe you want to use them in.

-I first gave a try to canned and jarred beets but found them disgusting and very far from the taste I was used to.
-I then quickly researched cooking methods, and experimented on a few bunches of raw beets until I found the best method for me: simply roasting!
+At first I tried canned and jarred beets.
+They were disgusting to me, and very far from the taste I was used to.
+Then I researched cooking methods.
+I experimented on a few bunches of raw beets until I found the best method for me: simply roasting!

-They keep very well in the refrigerator once cooked (a week), and freeze well too.
+Roasted beets keep very well in the refrigerator (a week or more), and freeze well too.

-Tip: If you buy a bunch of beets with leaves attached, make sure you save the greens and eat them too (a quick saute in olive oil is my favorite).
+Tip: If you buy a bunch of beets with leaves attached, make sure you save the greens.
+You can eat them too, they’re an excellent leafy green.
+A quick saute in olive oil is my favorite.